Divkix/ProxyGrab/docs/console.md

 The program will fetch the proxies from all sources and will return them in console.

 !!! warning
-    If no proxy type is specified, the program will show this message:
+    If no proxy type is specified, the program will show this message:</br>
+    `No Proxy type specified, check help by proxygrab --help`

 ### To save proxies to file